ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_debugger.rst

    ========================= ======================================================

 When you use the ``debugger`` keyword, the value you specify overrides any global configuration to enable or disable the debugger.
 If you define ``debugger`` at multiple levels, such as in a role and in a task, Ansible honors the most granular definition.
 The definition at the play or role level applies to all blocks and tasks within that play or role unless they specify a different value.
-The definition at the block level overrides the definition at the play or role level and applies to all tasks within that block unless they specify a different value.
-The definition at the task level always applies to the task; it overrides the definitions at the block, play, or role level.
+A definition at the block level overrides a definition at the play or role level and applies to all tasks within that block unless they specify a different value.
+A definition at the task level always applies to the task; it overrides definitions at the block, play, or role level.

 Examples of using the ``debugger`` keyword
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^